aletempiac/DES-cracker/project/REPORT.md

 ## AXI4 lite machinery

-The cracking machine will communicate with the CPU using the same AXI4 lite interface
+The cracking machine communicates with the CPU using the AXI4 lite protocol.

 ## Validation